 The remaining 100,000 were reared in tanks on board the vessel through embryogenisis to become larvae that were settled on larval seeding units which were out-planted.

-The larval rearing was successful, but low post-settlement survival occurred due to algal competition, possibly made worse by record rainfall.
+The larval rearing was successful, but low post-settlement survival occurred due to fish grazing and algal competition, possibly made worse by record rainfall.
 Because of this higher risk with larval rearing we are currently focusing research on fragment propagation.
 This has an advantage in that it can be done year round and the whole holobiont is passed to the new coral.

 Wavelength crew also undertake independent research.
 Lorna is currently working on her PhD with UTS and Callum is working on his Masters thesis with Flinders University.